smetil/smetil/README.md

-- 👋 Hi, I’m @smetil
+- 👋 Hi, I’m Sohan Metil
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning B.tech computer Engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on website Template
-- 📫 How to reach me ...
+- 📫 📫 How to reach me : https://sohanmetilportfolio.netlify.app/
+-
+-

 <!---
 smetil/smetil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.